joshuadavidthomas/django-github-app/README.md

    }
    ```

-3. Install the GitHub App on your account:
+3. Install the GitHub App on your account.

    - Go to your GitHub App's settings
    - Click "Install App"